TLeafWolf/C-_Group_Project/README.md

 ## Use at least two files in your application.
 (10 points).

-Text File list for things in menu (To Be done By Teresa)
+Text File list for things in menu (done By Teresa)

 1 text file to save order in. + ways to store order info in it. (done by Ashton)